 Grad Year: 2013

-Lia (she/her) is a student at the University of Rochester in the class of 2021, majoring in Classics and minoring in dance.
-She works as the Classics Department Peer Advisor, is a Latin and Ancient Greek tutor at the U of R’s Language Center, and studied abroad in Rome and Athens in 2019.
-She also is pursuing a certificate in Museum Studies from Northwestern University.
+Lia (she/her) is graduated from the University of Rochester in 2021 with a degree in Classics and minor in dance.
+While at University of Rochester, she worked as the Classics Department Peer Advisor, as a Latin and Ancient Greek tutor at the university’s Language Center, and studied abroad in Rome and Athens.
+She also pursued a certificate in museum studies from Northwestern University.
 Lia is a dancer, choreographer, and President of the U of R Ballet Performance Group and is a member of the Strong Jugglers, a circus arts club.
 Lia also works with the following organizations: Turning Points Resource Center, which assists currently and formerly incarcerated individuals and their loved ones; the Center for Community Alternatives, a group dedicated to decarceration, prison abolition, and legislative policy advocacy; and the Rochester Education Justice Initiative, which teaches courses to incarcerated individuals at the Groveland Correctional Facility so they can earn degrees while serving their sentences.
-After graduation, she intends to pursue a law degree or a Master’s degree in Public Policy.
+Lia is a staff paralegal at Legal Assistance of Western New York, Inc. (LawNY)

 Grad Year: 2015